 Similarly, for a State Court to terminate parental rights pursuant to the requirements of State law, State authorities must prove beyond a reasonable doubt that “active efforts” were made, and a “qualified expert witness” must testify that the Indian child would experience serious emotional or physical damage if the Indian parent or Indian custodian continued to have custody.

 The Tribal-State Judicial Consortium is reviewing the State’s implementation of ICWA and compliance with the law.
-The Consortium approved an ICWA Bench Card that offers a quick review of laws, regulations and cases to help both State and Tribal Judges handling cases of Indian children.
+The Consortium approved an ICWA Bench Card in early 2016 which offers a quick review of laws, regulations and cases to help both State and Tribal Judges handling cases of Indian children.
+As the new revisions and Regulations have been updated and in effect as of December of 2016, our focus will be to get the bench card updated as soon as possible in 2017.
+Once completed, the bench card will be redistributed to the both the State and Tribal judiciaries and will be posted here.